sheetalp97/telecom-churn-analysis/README.md

 ## Overview

 This project analyzes customer churn in the telecom industry.
 The goal is to understand the factors that contribute to churn and develop a predictive model to identify customers at high risk of leaving.
 This analysis is based on the "Telecom Churn Case Study" dataset.
+This project was completed as part of a case study for Post Graduate Diploma in Data Science (2020).

 ## Data Description